CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that thoroughly covers what the skill does (Go naming conventions across many specific areas), when to use it (with rich trigger scenarios and concrete examples), and when NOT to use it.
-The inclusion of specific naming alternatives as trigger terms is particularly effective for disambiguation.
-The description uses proper third-person voice throughout.
+This is an excellent skill description that thoroughly covers what the skill does (Go naming conventions across many specific areas), when to use it (with rich trigger terms and concrete naming dilemma examples), and when NOT to use it.
+The description is comprehensive yet focused, with natural keywords that developers would actually use when seeking naming guidance.
+It serves as a near-ideal example of a well-crafted skill description.

 DimensionReasoningScore